turingschool-examples/neos/README.md

 - Clone this repo
 - Run `bundle install` to download and install all of the necessary dependencies
-- This project uses NASA's Astroids - NeoWs API.
+- This project uses NASA's asteroids - NeoWs API.
 Please signup for an API key [here](https://api.nasa.gov/)
 - Once you have your api key, run `bundle exec figaro install`.
 This should create a file called `application.yml` located in the `config` folder. **Note:** This file is automatically gitignored and many IDEs do not show gitignored files by default.
 You may have to change your IDE's settings to show gitignored files.
 - Append your api_key to `application.yml` in the following format `nasa_api_key: <Your API KEY Goes Here>`
 - This project uses minitest.
 You can run the tests with the following command `ruby near_earth_objects_test.rb`